 N-tiered billing or color coverage are terms used where the cost of a print job varies depending on the amount of color toner used.
-Some MFD copier manufactures offer this as an option in their device “click count” billing models.
+Some MFD copier manufacturers offer this as an option in their device “click count” billing models.
 Unusually this coverage analysis is broken down into tiers/levels based on internal device metrics of toner use.

 Q Does PaperCut support color coverage billing?